pypy/pypy.org/posts/2024/07/toy-knownbits.md

 ```

 We can also add some convenience properties.
-Sometimes it is easier to work with
+Sometimes it is easier to work
-an integer where all the *known* bits are set, or one where all the known zeros
+with an integer where all the *known* bits are set, or one where the positions
-are set:
+of all the known zeros have a set bit:

 ```python
 class KnownBits: